Policies, Procedures & Billing Info

 Students are expected to take a different course each year and they are encouraged to take one class from each category throughout their four years at Saint Mary’s.
 Students are not allowed to repeat a course unless approved by the course instructor and the Enrichment Week Director prior to registration day.

-Many courses require some off-campus travel .
-The majority of off-campus travel is usually done by public transportation (BART, AC Transit, Muni).
+Many courses require some off-campus travel.
+Most of the off-campus travel is usually done by public transportation (BART, AC Transit, Muni).
 Since many students have BART tickets or a bus pass, students are responsible for the costs of local public transportation to course sites, unless otherwise specified in the final course itinerary.
 Transportation outside of the Bay Area will be part of the course cost and arranged by the school.

 Every teacher will provide the school and each registered student with a course itinerary.
 This itinerary will provide day-to-day details, including meeting and departure times, activity schedules, locations for each day, and transportation information.
 The itinerary will be emailed to parents and/or guardians the week before Enrichment Week.

 Enrichment Week Parent Meetings for Overnight Trips & Immersions

 Students and their parents will be required to attend the Enrichment Week Parent Meeting in February.
 This is a mandatory meeting.